ht-lau/Smith2018_AKAP18/README.md

 ![](MO_AKAP18_Bio03_rep_v2_gitVersion_files/figure-markdown_github/unnamed-chunk-4-1.png)

 Based on the following scatterplots, reproducibility is not bad.
 The controls look significantly different from the fusion proteins, which is expected.
-Counting the number of quantified proteins per experiment revealed taht p.2 has a low number that the other replicates.
+Counting the number of quantified proteins per experiment revealed that p.2 has a low number that the other replicates.
 So I will exclude it for further analysis.

 ``` r
 # check how well the replicates are